planq-network/dapp.space/README.md

-# Discover
+# Dapp.Space

-Discover new and useful DApps that are mobile-friendly and easy to use.
-Viewing curated information does not require any special tools, though effecting the way information is ranked will require a web3 wallet, whether that is Status, MetaMask, Trust, Brave or whichever one you prefer.
+Dapp.Space new and useful DApps that are mobile-friendly and easy to use.
+Viewing curated information does not require any special tools, though effecting the way information is ranked will require a web3 wallet, whether that is Castrum, Status, MetaMask, Trust, Brave or whichever one you prefer.

-You can learn more about bonded curves and how Discover works [here](https://our.status.im/discover-a-brave-new-curve/).
+You can learn more about bonded curves and how Dapp.Space works [here](https://our.status.im/discover-a-brave-new-curve/).

+## Changelog

+### 3rd April 2023
+- [4f390e25] Removed embark and replaced it with hardhat
+- [daaa92e4] Upgraded all packages but the router one
+- [f56395af] Replace BN.js with ethers.BigNumber for compatibility
+- [9a26dcd3] Updated web3 syntax's with etherjs ones
+- [3d3926b3] Changed the Solidity MiniMeToken contract to support native withdraw/deposit
+- [44e6557b] Fixed the popup issue on Firefox
+- [4db920a2] Loading fixed in case Metamask is not installed
+- [507e6539] Add autofocus for upvoting
+- [8f32c714] remove Kyber

 ## Available Scripts

-This project is based on Embark v4.0.1, with a few things customised for React.
+This project is based on Hardhat v2.12.5, with a few things customised for React.
 ```
 yarn run build:dev
 ```